-The Daytona 500 could be in for its first presidential visit in over 15 years.
+The Daytona 500 is in for its first presidential visit in over 15 years.

-Per the Orlando Sentinel, President Donald Trump is expected to attend the season-opening NASCAR race.
-Trump’s attendance at the 500 would be the first time a sitting president has attended the race since President George W. Bush went to the race in 2004.
+Trump’s attendance at the 500 marks the first time a sitting president has attended the race since President George W. Bush went to the race in 2004.